 Below, we list some courses and areas of study outside of the science departments that prehealth students may want to consider.
 This list is not exhaustive nor is it prescriptive.
 In addition, courses offered from semester to semester vary.
 Students are encouraged to explore course offerings and to choose courses that fit their interests in an authentic way.

 NYU's Department of Anthropology offers a number of courses centered on human evolution and disease via its Biological Anthropology track.
 These courses, including Human Genetics (ANTH-UA 53), Health and Disease in Human Evolution (ANTH-UA 55), and Emerging Diseases (ANTH-UA 80), have Human Evolution (ANTH-UA 2) as a prerequisite.
 Additionally, the cultural anthropology course Medical Anthropology (ANTH-UA 35) offers students insights into the practices surrounding health, disease, and health care in societies around the globe.
-This course has Human Society and Culture (ANTH-UA 1) as a prerequisite.
+This course has Culture, Power, and Society (ANTH-UA 1) as a prerequisite.

 Courses in communication studies, offered by The Steinhardt School of Culture, Education, and Human Development, can be useful to students preparing for the health professions.
 Effective and productive communication with supervisors, colleagues, and patients will be a very important part of your future success.
 Some examples include: